-This brings us back to the big question: should you only run an Amazon bestseller campaign within 30 days of your book’s release date?
+This brings us back to the big question: should you only run an Amazon bestseller campaign within thirty days of your book’s release date?

-Restricting your window for running a bestseller campaign is like saying you’ll only market your book for 30 days!
-Why would you spend 6-12 months writing and publishing a book, only to do a little bit of marketing for the first month and then move on to the next thing?
+Restricting your window for running a bestseller campaign is like saying you’ll only talk about your book for thirty days.
+Why would you spend six to twelve months writing and publishing a book, only to do a little bit of marketing for the first month and then move on to the next thing?

 Publishing a book is a significant investment.
 In most cases, though, this investment is worth it because you will use your book for years to come as a tool to grow your business and find new opportunities.
 If you restrict your marketing window to the initial launch, you are costing yourself most of the upside.

-When it comes to the Amazon bestseller campaign specifically, yes, you may experience a slight boost if your book is a new release, as it will be featured in relevant places throughout the website as a new release.
+When it comes to the Amazon bestseller campaign specifically, yes, you may experience a slight boost if your book is a new release, as it will be featured in more places throughout the site as a new release.
 However, that boost is minimal, especially when compared to the other activities taking place in your campaign.

-Ultimately, you can run a successful Amazon bestseller campaign at any point in your book's life - not just the first 30 days.
+Ultimately, you can run a successful Amazon bestseller campaign at any point in your book's life - not just the first thirty days.

 How a Grammar Factory Amazon bestseller campaign works

-At Grammar Factory, when we run an Amazon bestseller campaign in our Publishing + Marketing package, we start by lowering the price of the client’s eBook to 0.99 for seven days.
+At Grammar Factory, when we run an Amazon bestseller campaign in our Boost+ Marketing add-on, we start by lowering the price of the client’s eBook to 0.99 for seven days.

-After this, we will solicit book reviews if our client is having trouble getting them in time for the campaign, book in advertising that reach will hundreds of thousands of people throughout the week, and share the book via the Grammar Factory social media channels.
+After this, we book paid advertising that reach hundreds of thousands of people throughout the week, and share the book via the Grammar Factory social media channels.

-We also encourage the client to start talking about their book, as well as the week-long sale, everywhere - on social media, with their email list, in client meetings, in podcast interviews, in the media and more.
+We also encourage the author to start talking about their book (and the week-long promotion) everywhere they can: on social media, with their email list, in client meetings, in podcast interviews, in the media and more.

 The results?
-Every time we’ve run these campaigns, we’ve gotten our clients to the Amazon bestseller lists in Australia and the US.
-In most cases, they get several #1 rankings.
+Every time we’ve run these campaigns, we’ve gotten our clients to the Amazon bestseller lists in their local market (Amazon.ca or Amazon.com.au, for example) and in the US (on Amazon.com).
+In most cases, they rank as a best seller in multiple categories.